When will the Red Arrows be flying over Suffolk today?

 - Credit: Charlotte Bond

-The Red Arrows are set to soar through the Suffolk sky today, but what time will you be able to see them?
+The famous Red Arrows will be soaring over Suffolk once again today - en route to take part in the Queen's platinum jubilee flypast.

-According to Military Airshows, the flypast will see the nine jets pass over Felixstowe at about 11.25am.
+According to Military Airshows, the flypast will see the iconic nine jets pass over Lowestoft, Aldeburgh and Ipswich today, Thursday, June 2.

-They will then arrive in the skies above Halesworth at about 11.28am before heading over Norfolk on their way to back to their base in Scampton, Lincolnshire.
+The planes are expected to be above Lowestoft at about 12.47pm and Ipswich at about 12.54pm.

-Next month the nine jets will be in Suffolk skies once again over the Platinum Jubilee weekend with the Queen's flypast set to pass over the county.
+The Red Arrows will then make their way towards Buckingham Palace for the Jubilee Flypast.

-The RAF aerobatics display team are also taking part in the 151st Clacton Airshow on August 25 and 26.
+It will be the second time in the space of the week the red jets will be over Suffolk as the planes were spotted flying above Trimley and Leiston at the weekend as part of their pre-season practice.

-The famous red planes were seen flying over Suffolk's skies on a number of occasions last year as they were temporarily being based at a Norwich airbase.
+The RAF aerobatics display team is also taking part in the 151st Clacton Airshow on August 25 and 26.

-If you capture any pictures of the Red Arrows above Suffolk email them to johnny.griffith@archant.co.uk to be featured in our gallery
+If you capture any pictures of the Red Arrows email johnny.griffith@archant.co.uk to be featured in our gallery.